russss/nhs-covid19-app-data/README.md

 # NHS COVID-19 App Data

-This repo contains a SQLite database which is regularly updated with data fetched from the API of the [NHS COVID-19 App](https://covid19.nhs.uk/).
+This repo contains tools to regularly update an SQLite database with data fetched from the API of the [NHS COVID-19 App](https://covid19.nhs.uk/).
 It should be useful for calculating statistics on the exposure notification system.

+The collected data was previously stored in this repository but it's now located [here](https://files.russss.dev/nhs_covid19_app_data.db) as it has exceeded GitHub's file size limit.

 This data powers the [app stats page on my Covid Tracker site](https://russss.github.io/covidtracker/app.html).